The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 - The bedroom: The bedroom is also relatively easy, as it’s normally only filled with your clothes and other personal items.
 Don’t worry about decluttering your closets just yet.
 Just put away any loose clothing, nightstand items, and personal effects.
 Clean blinds, behind your headboard, and under the bed.

-- Closets: Are your closets packed with neglected items that you haven’t touched in years?
+- Closets: Are your closets packed with neglected items you haven’t touched in years?
 Revisit your closet’s content and donate and toss things you no longer need.
 Aim to declutter your closets until they’re only two-thirds full to enhance the appearance of storage space.
 Pack up any extra items into moving boxes and store them in the garage or a storage unit until your home sells.

 - The kitchen: Kitchens are areas of constant activity, and if you’ve been living in your house for some time, yours is likely jam-packed with cooking tools and knickknacks.
 Again, be discerning about what you’re going to keep around and prepare to part with anything unessential.
 After you’ve cleared old food and unnecessary items out, thoroughly clean every cabinet, shelf, and surface.